-Are you making the customer read a patronizing section about stuff they already know about themselves in order to find out what you’re going to do for them?
-A better approach may be explaining what you are going to do for them in a way that shows insight and demonstrates knowledge and understanding (as opposed to claiming it).
+Are you making the customer read a patronizing section about stuff they already know about themselves before they get to find out what you’re going to do for them?
+A better approach may be explaining what you are going to do for them in a way that shows insight and demonstrates your knowledge and understanding (as opposed to claiming it).
 Nothing should get in the way of the customer discovering what they’ll get if they accept your proposal, because that’s the only thing motivating them to read it.

-But even if they’ve asked you to describe your “understanding,” that may not be what they really want.
-The best way to demonstrate understanding to a customer is usually not by reciting the problem, reciting the customer’s mission, etc.
+But even if they’ve asked you to "describe" your “understanding,” that may not be what they really want.
+The best way to demonstrate understanding to a customer is usually not by reciting the problem, reciting the customer’s mission, describing their current state, etc.

 If this is the case with your customer, then you should respond by making your understanding part of substantiating that they’ll get what they want.
-In fact, it’s not your understanding that matter at all, it’s how it translates into the customer getting what they want that matters.
-Why you do things can matter more than what you do when the reasoning shows that you understand how to achieve what they want more than the action items themselves.
+In fact, it’s not your understanding that matters at all, it’s how your understanding translates into the customer getting what they want that matters.
+Why you do things can matter more than what you do when it shows that you understand how to achieve what they want more than anyone else.